-Here is a sample resume we recently produced for an administrative officer or administrative assistant in Malaysia.
+Here’s a sample resume we recently produced for a Admin Officer in Malaysia.

 - Administrative Officer with 5 years of experience in performing various administrative functions, including office management and governing facilities for MNC in the engineering sector.